ephaptic/ephaptic/README.md

 Nah, just kidding.
 It's an RPC framework.

 > **ephaptic** — Call your backend straight from your frontend.
 No JSON.
-No latency.
-No middleware.
+Low latency.
+Invisible middleware.

 ## Getting Started